-Here are some health benefits of reducing sugar intake.
+Here are some health benefits you may experience once you have reduced sugar intake.

 Energy and sleep

-Eating foods high in added sugar send you on a sugar high, quickly followed by a sugar crash.
-This impacts energy levels and can affect sleep.
-For many, sugar lows and poor sleep often lead to a greater desire for the sweet stuff as we seek a quick pick-me-up, consequently resulting in a sugar dependant cycle!
+Too much added or free sugar sends you on a sugar high, quickly followed by a sugar crash.
+This rollercoaster ride affects energy levels and can create issues with sleep.
+For many, sugar lows and poor sleep lead to a greater desire for the sweet food and drink as we seek a quick pick-me-up, resulting in a sugar dependant cycle!

-Drink plenty of water and choose real foods with skin-supportive nutrients instead of the sweet stuff, including vitamins C and E, selenium, zinc, essential fatty acids and antioxidants.
+Drink plenty of water and instead of the sweet stuff, choose real, whole foods with skin-supportive nutrients, including vitamins C and E, selenium, zinc, essential fatty acids and antioxidants.

-Did you know 1 in 2 children aged 12 years old has tooth decay in their adult teeth?
+Did you know 2 in 5 Australian children aged 12-14 years old has tooth decay in their adult teeth?
 Yikes!

 Give your teeth a chance to shine!
-Avoid too much sweet stuff, especially sugary drinks and tacky, sticky sweets, and practice good dental hygiene for spectacular pearly whites.1
+Avoid too much sweet stuff, especially sugary drinks and tacky, sticky sweets.
+And always practice good dental hygiene for spectacular pearly whites.

 Throughout Damon’s experiment in That Sugar Film, we observed the impact on his mood.
-A poor diet, high in heavily processed foods, deep-fried stuff and added sugar, is inflammatory and may increase the risk for altered mood; whereas eating mostly real, whole foods may help treat mental health conditions such as depression.2
+A poor diet, high in heavily processed foods, deep-fried stuff and added sugar, is inflammatory and may increase the risk for altered mood.
+Eating mostly real, whole foods may help treat mental health conditions such as depression.

-Give yourself a mood boost by limiting added sugar intake and nourish the brain and cellular health and function with the goodies provided in real whole foods such as vegetables, fruit, leafy greens, nuts, seeds and oily fish.
+Give yourself a mood boost by limiting added sugar intake.
+Nourish the brain and cellular health and function with the goodies provided in real whole foods, such as vegetables, fruit, leafy greens, nuts, seeds and oily fish.

 Memory and cognitive function

 The brain is highly dependent on a steady supply of glucose to fuel brain cells.
-But fluctuations in or persistently high blood glucose levels have been associated with increased risk for brain fog, poorer cognition and loss of memory.3
+But fluctuations of blood glucose levels, or levels that are persistently high, have been associated with increased risk for brain fog, poorer cognition and loss of memory.
+Learning may also be affected.

-Maintain stable blood glucose levels by enjoying healthy fats, protein and fibre, and support brain health with an abundance of colourful veg and fruit and nutrients such as omega-3 fatty acids (found in oily fish, flaxseed and walnuts) and antioxidants (found in berries, spices, leafy greens and green tea).
+Stablise blood glucose levels by enjoying at each meal a source of healthy fat, protein and fibre.
+Support brain health with an abundance of colourful veg and fruit, focusing on nutrients such as omega-3 fatty acids (found in oily fish, flaxseed and walnuts) and antioxidants (found in berries, spices, leafy greens and green tea).

 Type 2 diabetes and weight

-Type 2 diabetes and extreme weight gain put pressure on the body to function properly.
-Give your body the best chance for optimal health by limiting intake of the sweet stuff and eating real foods instead.
+Type 2 diabetes and excessive weight gain put pressure on the body to function properly.
+Give your body the best chance for optimal health; limit intake of the sweet and heavily processed stuff and eat real, whole foods instead.

-The mechanism behind the relationship between too much added sugar and compromised heart health is complex.
-But increasingly studies show a connection, so it pays to go easy on sugar for your heart.7
+The mechanism behind the relationship between excess added sugar consumption, and compromised heart health is complex.
+But increasingly studies show a connection, so it pays to go easy on sugar for your heart.

 Choose good quality, heart-friendly foods over the sweet stuff, including an abundance of colourful veg and healthy fats from nuts, seeds, olive oil and oily fish.